thindil/nish/README.md

   The name must be a name of an existing shell's command.
 * `replaceCommand [command name]`: replace the selected command with code from the plugin.
 The name must be a name of an existing shell's command.
+* `addHelp [topic] [usage] [help content]`: add the new help entry to the shell.
+The topic must be unique.
+The help entry will not be added if there is one with that topic.
+If you want to replace an existing help entry, use call `updateHelp` (see below).
+* `deleteHelp [topic]`: delete the help entry with the selected topic.
+The topic must be the topic of an existing help entry.
+* `updateHelp [topic] [usage] [help content]`: update the existing help entry with the new values.
+The topic must be a topic of an existing help entry.

 #### Advanced help system